tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 So far this proposal has dealt with the encapsulation of TensorFlow graphs in Python functions with the intention of making it easier to integrate TensorFlow-accelerated computation in Python programs.

 _Additionally_, this proposal suggests enabling eager execution by default in TensorFlow 2.0.
-Keeping `defun` in mind, this basically means:
+Keeping `function` in mind, this basically means:

-*   Inside the context of defining a TensorFlow function (i.e., within a `defun` decorated function) `tf.Tensor` objects created refer to symbolic tensors.
+*   Inside the context of defining a TensorFlow function (i.e., within a `function` decorated function) `tf.Tensor` objects created refer to symbolic tensors.
 *   Outside this context, `tf.Tensor` objects created are backed by concrete values and TensorFlow API.
 The underlying memory of the tensor can be backed by any device (i.e., CPU/GPU) and is not restricted to host-memory (like numpy arrays).

 See the [docstring for tf.contrib.eager.defun](https://www.tensorflow.org/api_docs/python/tf/contrib/eager/defun) - the evolving playground for the implementation of the proposal in this document.
 The basic takeaway is that:

-*   For users that embrace symbolic tensors and graphs, continue doing so with your code placed inside a `defun` decorated Python function.
+*   For users that embrace symbolic tensors and graphs, continue doing so with your code placed inside a `function` decorated Python function.
 *   We believe most users (new ones in particular) will find it more convenient to deal with `Tensor` objects backed by concrete values and then selectively "compiling" portions of their Python program into TensorFlow graphs rather than being exposed to graph metaprogramming in Python upfront.
-In spirit, this is similar to Swift4TensorFlow with the obvious glaring difference that[ graph program extraction](https://github.com/tensorflow/swift/blob/master/docs/DesignOverview.md#graph-program-extraction) here is manually specified (with the `defun` decoration).
+In spirit, this is similar to Swift4TensorFlow with the obvious glaring difference that[ graph program extraction](https://github.com/tensorflow/swift/blob/master/docs/DesignOverview.md#graph-program-extraction) here is manually specified (with the `function` decoration).

 NOTE: In TensorFlow 1.x, eager execution is enabled by <code>[tf.enable_eager_execution()](https://www.tensorflow.org/api_docs/python/tf/enable_eager_execution)</code>.
 Once invoked, all public API endpoints that consume or produce symbolic <code>Tensor</code> objects begin to produce and consume <code>Tensor</code> objects that are backed by a concrete value.
 See the "Research and Experimentation" section at [www.tensorflow.org/tutorials](http://www.tensorflow.org/tutorials) for an introduction.